shadow/shadow-plugin-extras/web/browser/README.md

    * `start`: time when the load started.
    * `plt`: "page load time," the elapsed time to complete the page/file download.
    * `ttfb`: the elapsed time to receive the first byte of the page/file download.
-   * `totaltxbytes`: total number of bytes sent.
+   * `txbytes`: total number of bytes sent.
-   * `totalbodybytes`: total number of bytes of the response bodies.
+   * `rxbodybytes`: total number of bytes of the response bodies.
-   * `totalrxbytes`: total number of bytes received, including meta/control info such as headers.
+   * `rxbytes`: total number of bytes received, including meta/control info such as headers.
    * `numobjects`: total number of resources downloaded during this page/file load.
    * `numerrorobjects`: total number of problematic resources downloaded during this page/file load.